inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 ### Continuous metric with incident

 This is memory usage from a Celery worker.
-The algorithm finds 1 incident spike with KDE and removes it.
+On every deploy we restart the workers, which means that for a moment we use less memory, that's why the data has these regular dips.
+The algorithm finds the 1 incident spike with KDE and removes it, and it also identifies the values generated by every deploy as outlier values.
+The resulting border makes sense: everything above 56 is ailing.

 ![Continuous metric with incident example](/assets/impacts/metric_1_blog_charts.png)